Zach-Deladev/tsellios-k9-academy/README.md

  -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any newly added dog training services.
-        2. As a Frequent User, I want to check to see if there's any new social media posts or updates.
+        2. As a Frequent User, I want to check to see if there are any new social media posts or updates.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am notified of major updates and/or changes to the companies website and/or services.
+        3. As a Frequent User, I want to sign up for the newsletter so that I am notified of major updates and/or changes to the company's website and/or services.

 ### Scope